Research Promotion

 Meet Your Neighbor Lunches are an opportunity to get to know your colleagues and the work they do in an informal way while enjoying a good free lunch (we may be the exception to the rule of "no free lunch").

-During MYN Lunches, two of the host floor's faculty members give an informal overview of their work followed by an open discussion over lunch provided by the Office of the Vice Dean for Research.
+During MYN Lunches, faculty members give an informal overview of their work followed by an open discussion over lunch provided by the Office of the Vice Dean for Research.
 The focus isn't a particular paper or project, but rather an overview of research interests.
 Different floors have their lunches on different dates to allow faculty to attend lunches on other floors as well.
 An email and calendar invites will be circulated to all full-time faculty at the beginning of each semester.

 Columbia Business School Practice Prize